RadeonOpenCompute/ROCm_Documentation/Installation_Guide/Installation-Guide.rst

 CentOS RHEL
 ============

-CentOS v7.8/RHEL v7.8 and CentOS/RHEL 8.2
+CentOS/RHEL v7.8 and CentOS/RHEL 8.2
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This section describes how to install ROCm on supported RPM-based systems such as CentOS v7.7/RHEL v7.8 and CentOS/RHEL v8.1.
+This section describes how to install ROCm on supported RPM-based systems such as CentOS/RHEL v7.8 and CentOS/RHEL v8.2.

 Preparing RHEL for Installation
 '''''''''''''''''''''''''''''''''''